jet/equinox/README.md

 - `Equinox.EventStore` (Nuget: `Equinox.EventStore`, depends on `EventStore.Client[Api.NetCore] >= 4`, `System.Runtime.Caching`, `FSharp.Control.AsyncSeq`, `TypeShape`): Production-strength [EventStore](http://geteventstore.com) Adapter instrumented to the degree necessitated by Jet's production monitoring requirements
 - `Equinox.MemoryStore` (Nuget: `Equinox.MemoryStore`): In-memory store for integration testing/performance baselining
 - `Samples/Store` (in this repo): Example domain types reflecting examples of how one applies Equinox to a diverse set of stream-based models
-- `Equinox.Bench` (in this repo): Scenario runner that facilitates running representative load tests composed of transactions in `Samples/Store` against each backend store; this allows perf tuning and measurement in terms of both latency and transaction charge aspects.
+- `Equinox.Cli` (in this repo): General purpose tool incorporating a scenario runner that facilitates running representative load tests composed of transactions in `Samples/Store` against each backend store; this allows perf tuning and measurement in terms of both latency and transaction charge aspects.

 CONTRIBUTING
 ------------